eibenag/chiexp/doc/pydoc.rst

 Examples of usage
 -----------------

-First we define a new instance of the `chisquare` class; in the following example we do it for an uncorrelated fit
+First, we define a new instance of the `chisquare` class; in the following example, we do it for an uncorrelated fit

 .. code-block:: python